Product Mix Pricing Strategies Explained with Examples

 Arriving at a product price involves two steps:

-2. Aligning business objectives with other key metrics: When brands align their business objectives with market dynamics, competitor pricing, and customer preferences, they devise a well-rounded product mix pricing strategy.
+• Aligning business objectives with other key metrics: When brands align their business objectives with market dynamics, competitor pricing, and customer preferences, they devise a well-rounded product mix pricing strategy.

 1. Product Line Pricing

-Some organizations have a full line in a product category to meet the needs and preferences of a broader customer segment and rule out competition.
-Products in a product line may serve a similar purpose and usually sell through the same channel, but they may be targeted to consumers from varied economic strata.
-To understand product line pricing better, let us take the example of the baby care segment of P&G.
+Products in a product line may serve a similar purpose and usually sell through the same channel, but they may target consumers from varied economic strata.

 P&G has a 25% global market share in the Baby Care segment.
 To begin with, they just had Pampers diapers.
 Over time, they acquired other brands.
-Today their Product Mix Depth includes Pampers baby wipes, Pampers Ninjamas pants, Luvs diapers, Charlie Banana reusable cloth diapers, All Good diapers, and All Clean wipes. p&g diaper pricing comparison on walmart
+Today their product mix depth includes Pampers baby wipes, Pampers Ninjamas pants, Luvs diapers, Charlie Banana reusable cloth diapers, All Good diapers, and All Clean wipes.

 All Good hypoallergenic diapers and All Clean Wipes are P&G’s premium products sold exclusively at Walmart.
 A pack of 198 diapers of size 1 in All Good costs $81.99.
 At $49.94, Pampers is priced in the mid-range for a pack in the same size.
 Luvs is P&G’s budget-friendly diaper brand.
 By paying $53.36, a budget shopper can pick a pack of 252 size 1 Luvs diapers.